svstanev/node-di-container/README.md

 #### injector.createInstance(constructor)

 ##### Parameters
-- **constructor**: the constructor function to be invoked.
+- **constructor** (Function|Array): the constructor function to be invoked.
+For more information on how to annotate a function with dependencies please see [Dependency annotation](#dependency_annotation).

 ##### Returns
-- the result of the invocation of the given constructor function **constructor**
+- the result of the invocation of the given constructor function **constructor**.

 ##### Notes
 Objects are created with [Object.create()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/create) like this: